Everything You Need To Know About AI-Driven Benefits Solutions

 1. Comprehensive financial wellness programs help employees save money.

-While many employers offer retirement plans, financial security is not only about the distant future; it also means being prepared for unexpected expenses in the present.
+While many employers offer retirement plans, financial security is not only about the distant future.
+It also means being prepared for unexpected expenses in the present.
 Addressing the broader aspects of financial wellness can lead to more immediate and impactful benefits for employees.

 Educating employees on the importance of an emergency fund can help them handle any sudden costs that come their way.
 Many employees also struggle with debt from student loans, credit card balances and mortgages.
 Counseling and resources for debt reduction and management can lower financial stress and help your team regain control of their spending.

-When it comes to implementing holistic financial wellness programs, employees can offer informational seminars, presentations, newsletters and free financial help resources that help boost financial literacy.
 Ask employees how they prefer to access such resources to maximize their usage.
 For example, some employees may prefer to learn from a website while others would rather talk to an expert.
 For employees looking for more direct guidance, providing access to a financial counselor who can work one-on-one with employees is crucial.
 Qualified advisors can help individuals set goals, formulate budgets, choose investments and save money.

 2. Focus on improving your existing benefits communication.

-Some employers already offer financial benefits that help their employees save money – however poor benefits communication means these services go unused.
+Some employers already offer financial benefits that help their employees save money.
+However, poor benefits communication means these services go unused.
 Recent data from the Bureau of Labor Statistics estimates that benefits account for just under 40% of an employee’s total costs.
 So, when your team fails to take advantage of their existing benefits, both the employee and employer lose money.

 Benefits communication efforts can increase employee engagement, financial wellness and staff satisfaction.
 Furthermore, there is a demand for clearer communication among employees themselves.
 According to the Society for Human Resource Management (SHRM) 2023 Employee Benefits Survey, 71% of employees want more accessible information about their benefits choices.
 Through consistent communication with employees, employers can increase the take rate of benefit opportunities and help employees manage their savings.